zack2016/smarthome/doc/user/source/release/1_x_x.rst

   * Add changedby and updatedby
   * Improve handling of mixed condition checks (items, evals, etc.), logging for incorrect value type definitions
   * Improve logging for web interface update
+  * replace some sh. functions by shtime lib
+  * add additional suspend_end formats (datetime stamp and unix_timestamp)= as well as suspend_start and supsendduration duration_format to use with the new clock.countdown widget from smartvisu
+  * fix suspend_end and start if value is empty
+  * improve metadata in plugin.yaml
+  * replace deprecated functions and implement functions for SV clock.countdown
+  * convert source for actions/item changes to string, otherwise this can create errors e.g. when using log_change attribute
+  * docu update for current.state_id etc.
+  * small tweak in plugin.yaml for suspend_end/start time

 * tankerkoenig: